mrluke269/social-commerce-analysis/README.md

 - Build a classifier to prioritize big spenders.
 - Build a model to identify users likely to stop purchasing.

+---

+### Key Insights
+- Funnel leak is largest at the view → cart stage.
+- High-value users take more time, yet are more deliberate and profitable.
+- Power buyers are only 20%, but drive 84% of total revenue.
+- Engagement ratios like cart/view and session ratio are leading indicators of value.
+- Predictive models enable early targeting and churn prevention.

 ## Datasets Used